Join the fastest-growing Food community on Pinterest

 - Gradually add dry ingredients.

-- Roll dough into balls, place on baking sheet, bake 8–10 minutes.
+- Roll dough into balls, place on a baking sheet, and bake for 8–10 minutes.

-- Press chocolate kiss into center of each cookie while warm.
+- Press a chocolate kiss into the center of each cookie while they are still warm.

 - Cool and serve.